rubyforgood/rubyforgood.org/readme.md

 We built this site using Jekyll and it's hosted via GitHub pages.
 We used Ruby with Bundler on the initial build and have since added NodeJS.
-We've included dot files that support both rbenv (.ruby-version) and asdf (.tool-versions) ruby managers for your convenience.
+We've included dot files that support multiple version managers (.npmrc, .node-version, .ruby-version, .tool-versions) for your convenience.

 ### Tool Versioning

-- Ruby 2.7.1
+- Ruby 2.7.4
 - Bundler 2.1.4
 - NodeJS 16.1.0
-- NPM 7.22.0
+- npm 7.11.2

 ## Useful Commands

-To run the website locally, type `npm run test` in your terminal and navigate to [http://127.0.0.1:4000/](http://127.0.0.1:4000/) to see the site in your browser.
+To run the website locally, type `npm run preview` in your terminal and navigate to [http://127.0.0.1:4000/](http://127.0.0.1:4000/) to see the site in your browser.
 A reload will be triggered every time you change the code in you editor.